-The head teacher, in consultation with the Computing leader and staff will:
+The Headteacher, in consultation with the Computing Lead, IT Support team and other staff will:

-- Determine the ways in which Computing and IT supports, enriches and extends the curriculum. - Decide on the provision and allocation of resources. - Ensure that Computing and IT is used in a way that achieves the aims and objectives of the school.
+- Determine the ways in which Computing and IT supports, enriches and extends the curriculum. - Oversee the provision and allocation of Computing resources including prioritising technology appropriately in the school budget to facilitate a rolling program of equipment replacement. - Ensure that Computing and IT is used in a way that achieves the aims and objectives of the school's Curriculum Intent.

-There is a designated Computing leader to oversee the planning and delivery of Computing and IT within the school through:
+There is a designated Computing Lead to oversee the planning and delivery of Computing and IT within the school through:

-- Facilitating the use of IT across the curriculum in collaboration with all subject leaders. - Providing or organizing training to keep staff skills and knowledge up to date.

-- Advising colleagues about effective teaching strategies, managing equipment and purchasing resources. - Monitoring the delivery of the Computing and IT curriculum and reporting to the headteacher and governors.
+- Facilitating the use of IT across the curriculum in collaboration with all subject leaders. - Providing or organizing training to keep staff skills and knowledge up to date. - Advising colleagues about effective teaching strategies, managing equipment and purchasing resources. - Monitoring the delivery of the Computing and IT curriculum and reporting to the Headteacher and governors.